-The discount rates for June 30, 2019 and 2018, were 3.50% and 3.87%, respectively.
+The discount rate for June 30, 2020 and 2019, was 2.21% and 3.50%, respectively.
 This represents the municipal bond return rate as chosen by the State.
-The source is the Bond Buyer GO 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather the discount rate is set at the municipal bond rate.